Grade and Attendance Records

 Classroom Procedures and Other Academic Grievances

-A student should contact his or her curricular department chair in writing, within 5 class days from the date of the grievance.
+A student should contact his or her academic department chair in writing, within 5 class days from the date of the grievance.
 If the student is a student at CPCE and/or the course is a Professional and Continuing Education course, the student must contact, in writing, the dean of CPCE.
 The academic department chair or the dean of CPCE should meet with the student within 2 weeks from the receipt of the grievance to settle the concern.
 If the issue is not resolved at this level, the student can appeal by following the procedure under Grade and Attendance Records.